-There was no stock-based compensation expense related to performance-based awards recognized during the three months ended March 31, 2017.
-During the three months ended March 31, 2016, the Company recognized \$29,000 of stock-based compensation expense related to performance-based awards included in research and development expenses in connection with the vesting of stock options exercisable for an aggregate of 13,333 shares of common stock as a result of the acceptance of the new drug application for Apadaz for priority review in February 2016.
+There was no stock-based compensation expense related to performance-based awards recognized during the three or six months ended June 30, 2017.
+There was no stock-based compensation expense related to performance-based incentive awards recognized during the three months ended June 30, 2016.
+During the six months ended June 30, 2016, the Company recognized \$29,000 of stock-based compensation expense related to performance-based awards included in research and development expenses in connection with the vesting of stock options exercisable for an aggregate of 13,333 shares of common stock as a result of the acceptance of the new drug application for ApadazTM, the Company's product candidate which consists of KP201, its prodrug of hydrocodone and acetaminophen, for priority review in February 2016.